crowdworks/cyqldog/README.md

 # Features

 * Execute multiple SQLs at different intervals and send metrics.
-* Supported data sources are Postgres (including Redshift) and MySQL.
+* Supported data sources are PostgreSQL (including Redshift) and MySQL.
 * Supported notifier to send metrics is Datadog (using DogStatsD).

 # Requirements